How I Wrote a Knitting Book

 Like all journeys, this one began with a single step.
 I was at a house party and innocently told a friend, "I'd like to start a writing group."

 "Well," advised the friend, "you should talk to (name withheld to protect the innocent)."
-And a few short weeks later Mayne Island writers group was formed.
+And a few short weeks later the Mayne Island writers' group was formed.

 Daily writing is difficult.
-You begin to run out of ideas.
-When this happens you have to dig deep.
-You have to carve off the fat to reach the bone.
-What really matters to you begins to be exposed.
-You begin to write from your heart.
+I began to run out of ideas.
+When that happened, I had to dig deep.
+I had to carve off the fat to reach the bone.
+What really mattered to me began to be exposed.
+I began to write from my heart.

 Still, the sheer volume of writing scared me.
 Even a short book is 100 pages.
 How could I write 100 pages?

-I soon began to realize that my goal of publishing a book was attainable.
+I soon began to realize that my goal of writing a book was attainable.

 I have always thoroughly enjoyed clicking my knitting needles to the sound of audiobooks.
 I knew there were many other knitters who felt the same.
-I was surprised to realize that, (to my knowledge) there wasn't an audiobook written by a knitter for the knitting community.
+I was surprised that I was unable to find an audiobook written by a knitter for the knitting community.
 An audiobook that celebrated knitting called out to be written.
-Was it possible?
+How could I publish it?

-Fortunately for me, the man I married had considerable computer skills.
+Fortunately for me, the man I married has considerable computer skills.
 It is due to his patience, dedication, and talent that Novelty Yarn has such high-quality sound.

-The family I married into is jam-packed-full of talented musicians--such as my brother-in-law Tim Dyck.
-He composed and performed the beautiful instrumentals which knit the readings together.
+The family I married into is jam-packed-full of talented musicians—such as my brother-in-law Tim Dyck.
+He composed and performed the beautiful instrumentals that knit the readings together.

 Self-publishing is a misnomer.
 Many hands were involved in the creation of Novelty Yarn.
-From the members of the Mayne Island writer's group who carefully edited it to the island printer who designed the CD cover.
+From the members of the Mayne Island writers' group who carefully edited it, to Mayne Island's Alea Design and Print, who designed the CD cover.

 Recently, a friend, clutching the CD in her hands, said, "You should be very proud."